swe-students-fall2025/1-specification-awesometeam/README.md

 1. As a business traveler, I want quick sightseeing options near my meeting locations so that I can use my free hours effectively.
 2. As a retired traveler on a limited budget, I want the app to suggest affordable attractions and transport options so that I can enjoy my trip without overspending.
 3. As a savvy traveler, I want the app to suggest the most cost-efficient hotels for my trip and show me all possible reward activities so that I can maximize savings and benefits.
+4. As a retired international traveler, I want the offline map and real-time translation support so that I can navigate the city confidently without relying on mobile data.
+5. As a retired RV road-tripper, I want the app to plan safe driving segments with rest areas, campgrounds, and fuel stops so that I can travel comfortably between towns each day.

 ## Activity Diagrams